IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/resource-packages/brent/basic-resource/get-started.md

 To follow this guide you will need:

 - [LMCTL v2.5.0+](/reference/lmctl)
-- A ready-to-use Telco Network Cloud Orchestration (TNCO) environment
+- A ready-to-use Telco Network Cloud Orchestration (TNC-O) environment
 - An Openstack environment (for testing we recommend installing [DevStack](https://docs.openstack.org/devstack/latest/).
 Playbooks to setup a DevStack VM can be found on [GitHub](https://github.com/accanto-systems/devstack-environment))

 ## Openstack